Wuliangye

 Wuliangye Yibin Co.
 Ltd. (宜宾五粮液股份有限公司), or simply Wuliangye (五粮液 (Five Grain Liquid)) is a baijiu distillery headquartered in Yibin, Sichuan, China.
 The distillery's eponymous and proprietary spirit, Wuliyangye, is a nongxiang (濃香; strong aroma) baijiu made with a mix of five cereal grains: sorghum, rice, glutinous rice, wheat, and corn.
 Wuliangye is one of the most popular baijiu brands both in China and abroad and as of 2023 is the second most valuable spirits brand in the world.
+It ranked 15th on the World Brand Lab's 2023 list of "China's 500 Most Valuable Brands".

 Wuliangye lays out the global market system.
 The China market covers seven major marketing areas, 21 marketing theaters, and 58 marketing bases; the international market has established international marketing centers in Europe, America, Asia-Pacific and other places, and its products are directly sold to 56 duty-free shops abroad, with distribution business covering more than 100 countries.

 Product characteristics

 Wuliangye produces primarily nongxiang baijiu which, due to the grains long fermentation periods in mud pits, has a high amount, both in variation and in concentration of ethyl compounds, primarily ethyl hexanoate, ethyl lactate, ethyl acetate, and ethyl butyrate.
 The result is their eponymously named flagship "Wuliangye" having floral and peppery notes in the aroma and notes of pineapple and licorice on the palate.